iftimohammed2k2/iftisweb-journey/README.md

-9# 🌐 Ifti's Web Journey# 🌐 Ifti's Web Journey
+🌐 Ifti's Web Journey# 🌐

 Welcome to my web development journey!
 This repository is a collection of my hands-on projects as I learn and build using HTML, CSS, JavaScript, and popular frameworks like React and Next.js.
 Every project here is focused on learning by doing — from basics to full-stack applications.